 - (a) the content and filing with securities regulatory authorities of Form 51-101F1 containing reserves data and other oil and gas information; - (b) the filing of Form 51-101F2 which is the report of the independent qualified reserves evaluator on the reserves data, contingent resources data, or prospective resources data; and - (c) the content and filing of this report.

 Because the reserves data are based on judgements regarding future events, actual results will vary and the variations may be material.

-(signed) "Andy Mah" Andy Mah
+(signed) "Andy Mah" (signed) "Craig Blackwood" Andy Mah Craig Blackwood